 Two new Zoom scams are making the rounds online, targeting homeworkers and naïve employees, according to the Chartered Trading Standards Institute (CTSI).

-In one scam, the victim receives a fake email from the sender “Zoom Mail”.
-The message states that the individual has received a “Zoom voicemail”, and directs them to call a premium rate number to listen to the recording.
+In one scam, the victim receives a fake email or text claiming a new “Zoom voicemail” is awaiting them and is directed to call a premium rate number to listen to the recording.

 According to the CTSI, calling the number costs approximately $7.50, plus standard network rates.